Lembed/ROS-FreeRTOS-STM32/README.md

 - Node functions specified in application_tasks.h (a task table).
 - Data transfer is implemented using UDP.
 - Very simple XMLRPC handling (no XML parser is used).
-- Messages are serialized using headers generated with rosserial's message generator based on Python.
+- Messages are serialized using C++ headers generated with rosserial's message generator based on Python.

 ### TODO:
 - Test the real-time behavior.